BazingaOo/IMDB_/Sprint 3.md

 ## Unit tests
 We tested all functions we implemented which are watchlist Model and cast Model, and all passed.
 The test files are in the "test" folder of the "backend" folder.
 ## the backend API developed
-the API documents are in the backendAPI folder.
+the API documents are in the backendAPI folder. \
-Add watch list and review api in the folder
+Add watch list、review、and cast api in the folder